weizhu365/MoCCA-ParallelCluster/README.md

 ## Overview
 ___
 ### Description
-This tutorial is to show how to deploy [MoCCA-SV snakemake pipeline](https://github.com/NCI-CGR/MoCCA-SV) to the cloud platform.
-In this demonstration, we first show how to create a SGE cluster at AWS using the AWS ParallelCluster, and then how to deploy the MoCCA-SV pipeline on the SGE cluster.
+This tutorial is to guide you to deploy [MoCCA-SV snakemake pipeline](https://github.com/NCI-CGR/MoCCA-SV) to AWS.
+We first demonstrate how to launch a SGE HPC cluster at AWS using AWS ParallelCluster, and then how to deploy the MoCCA-SV pipeline on the SGE cluster.

 ### Dependencies
 In this tutorial, you need have admin permission in your AWS account.
-You should have basic AWS knowledge to configure VPC, safety gorup, EC2 instance, EFS and etc.
+You should have basic AWS knowledge in configuring VPC, safety group, EC2 instance, EFS and etc.

 ### Architecture
-We are going to launch a login node first and create an EFS first.
-After installing essential components on EFS, we then create a SGE cluster from the login node, with one master node and two worker nodes.
+We are going to launch a ***login node*** first and create an ***EFS*** first.
+After installing essential components required by the pipeline on EFS, we then create a SGE cluster from the login node, consisting of one ***master node*** and two ***worker nodes***.
 Finally, remotely access the master node to run the pipeline.

 ___

 ## Instructions
-### 1. Launch an EC2 instance as the login node and install pcluster.
+### 1. Launch an EC2 instance as the login node and install AWS ParallelCluster.
-There is no specific requirement for the EC2 instance to install AWS ParallelCluster later.
-In our case, we launch an EC2 t2.mciro instance (amzn2-ami-hvm-2.0.20200304.0-x86_64-gp2: ami-0fc61db8544a617ed) as the login node and we follow [this AWS instruction](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-virtualenv.html) to install AWS ParallelCluster in a virtual environment, under the directory ***~/apc-ve***.
+Most EC2 instances can be used to install AWS ParallelCluster.
+In our case, we launch an EC2 *t2.mciro* instance (amzn2-ami-hvm-2.0.20200304.0-x86_64-gp2: ami-0fc61db8544a617ed) as the login node, and we follow [this AWS instruction](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-virtualenv.html) to install AWS ParallelCluster in a virtual environment, under the directory ***~/apc-ve***.

 After you have done with the AWS ParallelCluster installation, you may confirm your success as below.
 ```bash